-If you have spotted an animal that appears to be a stray in Ottawa, KS city limits please contact an Animal Control Officer by calling 785-242-2561 ext 445.
+If you have spotted a dog that appears to be a stray in Ottawa, KS city limits please contact an Animal Control Officer by calling 785-242-2561 ext 445.
 Animal Control Officers are trained on how to approach animals that may be injured or aggressive.
 If the animal approached you and you are able to offer assistance to the animal please call Animal Control for transport.
 There are procedures in place that are for your safety and that of the animal.

-If you have picked up a lost pet in Ottawa, KS city limits DO NOT bring it to the shelter, you MUST contact Animal Control at 785-242-2561 est 445 and they will retrieve the animal.
+If you have picked up a lost dog in Ottawa, KS city limits DO NOT bring it to the shelter, you MUST contact Animal Control at 785-242-2561 est 445 and they will retrieve the animal.
 They will bring the animal to the shelter with the appropriate paper work.

 If you are out of city limits and exhausted all avenues of trying to find the owner (see suggestions below on where to post and who to notify) please fill out the Stray Intake Form and email it to firstname.lastname@example.org to arrange an appointment time.